TS H552U - DVD Recorder SAMSUNG - Free user manual and instructions

 Improperly connected power cable may cause malfunction.
 Check the direction of the power cable and the cutoff edges before connecting the cable.

-Connecting E-IDE Cable
+Connecting the E-IDE cable

 When you use one E-IDE cable

-Set the jumper to SL (slave) in the Master/Slave port in the back of the DVD±R/RW Drive.
+Set the jumper to SL (slave) in the Master/Slave port in the back of the DVD±R/RW drive.

 When you use two E-IDE cables

-Set the jumper to MA (Master) in the Master/Slave port in the back of the DVD±R/RW Drive.
+Set the jumper to MA (master) in the Master/Slave port in the back of the DVD±R/RW drive.

-When you have one DVD±R/RW Drive: Set it to MA (Master)
+When you have one DVD±R/RW drive: Set it to MA (master)

 When you have one DVD±R/RW Drive and the other ODD products: Set it to MA (Master) / SL (Slave),